 - Location: Point Reyes National Seashore, 1390 Limantour Spit Rd, Point Reyes Station, CA 94956

 The hostel is located right in the middle of Point Reyes National Seashore; it is one of the best spots you can stay in the entire park.
-The location is pretty remote though, it is about 7 miles from the main road, and at night there is very little traffic or people on the way out.
-There are signs that lead you to it when you are near the visitors center, or you can put the above address in your GPS.
+The location is pretty remote though, it is about 7 miles from the main road, and at night there is very little traffic or people.
+There are signs that lead you to it when you are near the park’s visitor center, or you can put the above address in your GPS.

-The hostel itself has three building, one is the main common area with the dorm style rooms and the other two have private rooms.
+The hostel has three buildings, one is the main common area with the dorm-style rooms, and the other two have private rooms.

 You will check in to the main building to get your room assignment.
 This is also where the large communal living room is with books, games, and a guitar.

-There is a good sized kitchen right behind the check in desk so you can cook any food you bring.
+There is a good size kitchen right behind the check in desk so you can cook any food you bring.
 They do not sell any food here though.